liujingbreak/require-injector/README.md

 ### Solution for NodeJS and browser environment
 - For NodeJS, the injector kidnaps Node's native API `Module.prototype.require()`, so that each `require()` call goes to injector's control, it returns injecting value according to callee file's id (file path).

-- For browsers, if you are packing your code by any tool like Browsersify and Webpack, this module plays a role of `tranform` or `replacer`, parsing JS code and replacing `require()` expression whith stringified injecting value.
+- For browsers, if you are packing your code by any tool like Browsersify and Webpack, this module plays a role of `tranform` or `replacer`, parsing JS code and replacing `require()` expression with stringified injecting value.

 ### Injector API
 - #### require('require-injector')( _{object}_ opts )<a name="api1"></a>